 Most school-aged kids need 4 to 6½ ounces of protein each day.
 To keep it heart-healthy, MyPlate encourages fish, skinless chicken and lean meat as well as plenty of plant-based protein.
 That means more oven-baked fish nuggets, chicken teriyaki, and beef and bean burritos on whole-wheat tortillas.
 When it comes to plant-based protein, schools are getting creative — they're offering options such as tofu stir-fries and bean burgers and tacos.

 MyPlate isn't just about what's on the plate.
 Drinks count too.
 That translates to low-fat milk and plenty of it.
-Previously, only about a third of schools provided exclusively low or non-fat milk.
-Now schools are offering 1percent milk, fat-free milk and fat-free chocolate milk.
+Previously, only about a third of schools provided exclusively low or non-fat milk..
+The 2018 rule now allows schools to offer 1 percent chocolate milk to encourage milk intake, in addition to the regular fat-free version, 1 percent and fat-free milk options.
 To help kids get even more of the bone-building calcium they need, schools also are jumping on the growing popularity of low-fat yogurt, serving up low-fat yogurt cups and parfaits and even yogurt-based dips.